 The measuring signal must have a certain minimum signal amplitude so that the signals can be evaluated without any errors.
 Using the nominal diameter, the corresponding flow can also be derived from this amplitude.

-The minimum signal amplitude depends on the setting for the sensitivity of the DSC sensor (s), the steam quality (x) and the force of the vibrations present (a).
-The value mf corresponds to the lowest measurable flow velocity without vibration (no wet steam) at a density of 1 kg/m^3 (0.0624 lbm/ft^3).
-The value mf can be set in the range from 6 to 20 m/s (1.8 to 6 ft/s) (factory setting 12 m/s (3.7 ft/s)) with the Sensitivity parameter (value range 1 to 9, factory setting 5).
+The minimum signal amplitude depends on the setting for the sensitivity of the DSC sensor, the steam quality \mathbf{x} and the force of the vibrations present \mathbf{a} .

+The value \mathbf{mf} corresponds to the lowest measurable flow velocity without vibration (no wet steam) for a density of 1 kg/m3 (0.0624 lbm/ft^3).

+The value mf can be set in the range of 20 to 6 m/s (6 to 1.8 ft/s) (factory setting 12 m/s (3.7 ft/s)) with the Sensitivity parameter (value range 1 to 9, factory setting 5).

-The lowest flow velocity that can be measured on account of the signal amplitude v{AmpMin} is derived from the Sensitivity parameter and the steam quality (x) or from the force of vibrations present (a).
+The lowest flow velocity that can be measured on account of the signal amplitude v{AmpMin} is derived from the Sensitivity parameter and steam quality x or from the force of vibrations present a.